Q1 Corporation: Other products

 Q1 offered several peripherals for their computers, including floppy drives, hard drives, tape drives, and printers.

 A Q1 Basic Office Machine was also designed and prototyped, although it never reached commercial production.

 Q1 had also introduced the Q1-68000, a Motorola 68000-based computer, by 1981.
 The Q1-68000 ran a UNIX-compatible operating system, included 256K of memory built into the computer expandable to 2.2 megabytes, a 20-megabyte hard drive, floppy and backup tape drives, a large 24-inch color CRT, and networking capabilities.
 The Q1-68000 cost between $13,000 and $500,000 depending on the quantity and configuration, with the optional networking capability, Qnet, costing an additional $1,000.

-Q1 Emulator
+Q1/Lite Emulator

-Currently no fully functioning Q1 exist.
-However since 2024, a Q1 Emulator project has been ongoing under the auspices of the Danish Computer History Museum (Dansk Datahistorisk Forening).
+Currently no fully functioning Q1/Lite units are known to survive, although restorations of broken units are currently underway.
+However, since 2024, a Q1/Lite emulation project has been ongoing under the auspices of the Danish Computer History Museum (Dansk Datahistorisk Forening).